avi12/web-ext-deploy/README.md

   Options:

   - `packageId` number
-    The pacckage ID of the extension from the store dashboard, e.g. `https://addons.opera.com/developer/package/PACKAGE_ID`
+    The package ID of the extension from the store dashboard, e.g. `https://addons.opera.com/developer/package/PACKAGE_ID`
   - `sessionid` string
     The value of the cookie `sessionid`, which will be used to log in to the publisher's account.
   - `csrftoken` string
     The value of the cookie `csrftoken`, which will be used to upload the ZIP.
   - `zip` string
-    The path to the ZIP from the root.
+    The relative path from the root to the ZIP.
     You can use `{version}` in the ZIP filename, which will be replaced by the `version` entry from your `package.json`
-  - `devChangelog` string?
+  - `changelog` string?
-    The technical changes made in this version, compared to the previous one, which will be visible only to the Opera Add-ons reviewers.
+    The changes made in this version, compared to the previous one, which will be seen by the Opera users.
-    I recommend providing the changelog via `--opera-dev-changelog`, so it stays up to date.
+    I recommend providing the changelog via `--opera-changelog`, so it stays up to date.
   - `verbose` boolean?
     If `true`, every step of uploading to the Opera Add-ons will be logged to the console.